rootiq-ai/agentic-ai-prometheus/README.md

-# Prometheus Agent AI 🤖
+# Agentic AI Prometheus 🤖

 An AI-powered monitoring and analysis agent for Prometheus that combines advanced metrics analysis with natural language interactions using OpenAI.